 Now or Never

-His impatient gaze went from the Comtoise clock inherited from his Grandmother to the gate of the property, scrutinizing the slightest change of light that a car with all lights on would announce.
+Edmond’s impatient gaze went from the Comtoise clock inherited from his Grandmother to the gate of the property.
+He scrutinized the slightest change of light that a car with all lights on would announce.
 From time to time, he made an incursion into the kitchen to check that Leila, his faithful maid, was ready.
-For him Dinner was ready.
-The guests were in the living room.
-They were seven , busy commenting the news, and the irresistible rise of fascism in Europe.
+The seven guests were in the living room busy commenting on the news, and the irresistible rise of fascism in Europe.

-The table was deliciously prepared, nine superb plates called “Ecume” were a little ostentatious but definitely underlined the refinement of the host.
+The table was deliciously prepared, nine superb plates called “Ecume,” a little ostentatious but underlining the refinement of the host.

-It was 8 p.m. and his last guest was scheduled for 7.30 p.m.
+It was 8 p.m. and his last guest was scheduled to arrive at 7.30 p.m.

 Edmond was a successful man in business.
-Nothing extraordinary, but he was able to grow his insurance company to the point that one day he was sent a buyout offer that he couldn't refuse.
+Nothing extraordinary, but he was able to grow his insurance company until that one day he was sent a buyout offer that he couldn't refuse.

-He also thought that at the age of 70 it was time to devote his time a little more to himself.
+At the age of seventy, it was time to devote a little more to himself.

-This summer evening as he had planned for months, he had decided to take the bull by the horns, and invite his former sales manager with whom he had worked for four years.
-A man as discreet as efficient in his work, Charles nevertheless remained an enigma for Edmond who did not know much about him.
-During these 4 years Edmond and Charles have certainly developed a professional complicity but they have never succeeded in penetrating their respective intimaciesy.
-This intimacy Edmond would have liked to ignite, bear and develop.
+This summer evening, planned for months, he had decided to take the bull by the horns and invite his former sales manager.
+A man as discreet as efficient in his work, Charles nevertheless remained an enigma for Edmond.
+During the four years Edmond and Charles had developed a professional complicity, but they never succeeded in penetrating their respective intimacies.
+This intimacy Edmond wanted to ignite, bear, and develop.

 Edmond found in Charles all the qualities of an alter ego with whom he was ready to share the rest of his life.

-The candles throning on silver candlesticks were reflected in the plates and made the crystal glasses, which Leila took the greatest care, sparkle.
+The candles enthroned on silver candlesticks reflected in the plates and made the crystal glasses sparkle.

-After more than 30 minutes late, Edmond thought it was now best to sit down and eat.
+Charles was more than thirty minutes late.
+Edmond thought it was now best to sit down and eat.
 Charles would eventually arrive.
 His empty chair to Edmond's right sounded like a false note in this joyous atmosphere.

-Suddenly Edmond's eyes lit up.
-This long-awaited glow finally made him smile.
-Charles had just arrived, the headlights of the car on the gate made his heart rate go from 60 to 100 beats per minute.
-Edmond mond was in a hurry to introduce Charles to his friends.
+Edmond's eyes lit up.
+The long-awaited glow of lights finally made him smile.
+Charles had arrived.
+The headlights of the car on the gate made his heart rate go from sixty to 100 beats per minute.
+Edmond couldn’t wait to introduce Charles to his friends.

--My friends, our latecomer is arriving just now, excuse me for a moment.
+“My friends, our latecomer is arriving just now.
+Excuse me for a moment.”

-Rushing to the front entrance even before Leila had time to react, Edmond opened the door. and almost fainted.
+Rushing to the front entrance even before Leila had time to react, Edmond opened the door and almost fainted.

-Accompanying Charles a superb woman, whom Charles presented as Benedicte, his future wife.
+Accompanying Charles was a superb woman.
+Charles presented her as Benedicte, his future wife.

--But I don't understand, stammered Edmond, I thought you would come alone !
-You are sitting on my right at the table !
+“I don't understand,” stammered Edmond.
+“I thought you would come alone.
+You are sitting on my right at the table.”

 Before Edmond could add anything, Benedicte and Charles looked at each other .
 She looked saddened by Edmond’s reaction.

-Charles looked at Edmond, a small tear was slowly announcing a dramatic end.
+Charles looked at Edmond, a small tear was announcing a dramatic end.

 Charles and Edmond fell in each other’s arms.

 This is an interesting story with a nice build up of tension.
 Good job.
 I like Edmond’s dialogue.
 You could add a bit more from Charles.
 A little more drama could be added with additional action by the protagonist, pacing, more clock-watching, peering out the curtains.
 The surprise and twist are very good, but you need a little more clarification.